They’re cheerful, witty, and a little bizarre.

 Schlossstrasse U-Bahn was also listed; the greatest save here was not necessarily the station itself, but the bizarre, much-loved tower above it, which houses a cafe/restaurant.
 This tower is always referred to as the Bierpinsel—or Beer Brush—because it’s roughly in the shape of a shaving brush and was built to serve beer.

-There’s probably no postwar structure in Berlin that’s sillier, more unlikely, and more instantly likeable than the Beer Brush.
+There’s probably no postwar structure in Berlin that’s sillier, more unlikely, and more instantly likable than the Beer Brush.
 Obtrusive and essentially functionless, it’s nonetheless a reminder that Europe’s postwar architecture often strays far from its reputation for concrete uniformity.
 Likewise, Rummler’s newly protected stations show that vital infrastructure can give pleasure, and even be frivolous.
 Both represent a bright spot of fantasy during a period when Berlin became synonymous with grim political realities.
 That alone makes them worth preserving.